lyohas88b1m16/eldiario/README.md

 El Diario to control process

 # Features
-Make books and notes
+Make books and notes.
-Add result in note
+Add result in note.
-Make a schedule
+Make a schedule.

 # To Do
 - simple NodeJS server